 ‡ Please note that full or partial refunds will not be issued if the outside workshop element of the course does not go ahead, or is curtailed, due to poor weather (cloudy skies, rain, wind etc.) or conditions that are deemed by us to be unsafe.
 The decision on whether to proceed to the workshop site will be taken after the second presentation and will be a) based on the weather conditions at that time and b) at the discretion of the course leader.
 If inclement weather, including cloud, forces us back into the venue from the outdoor workshop site the course leader will use their discretion on how to fill the remaining course time; in this scenario, due to time constraints, we will likely not be able to include the full (hour-long) extended image processing demonstration and informal Q&A session that would have occurred if the outside workshop element had been cancelled before its scheduled start time.

-Delegates under 18 years of age will need to be accompanied by a paying adult, who is responsible for them.
+Delegates under 18 years of age will need to be accompanied by an additional paying adult, who is responsible for them.

 Dark Sky Destinations will undertake a risk assessment of the course and outside workshop, however delegates are responsible for their own safety, and that of their equipment and possessions, during the event – including when outdoors.